weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

-26. In the **Add DNS records** window, it enables you to add DNS records for three services that DNS supports - Exchange and Exchange Online Protection, Skype for Business, and Intune and Mobile Device Management for Microsoft 365.
+26. In the **Add DNS records** window, it enables you to add DNS records for three services that DNS supports - Exchange and Exchange Online Protection, Skype for Business, and Intune and Mobile Device Management for Microsoft

-    **Exchange and Exchange Online Protection** is displayed by default and its check box is also selected by default.
-To see the other two services, select **Advanced Options**.
+    365. **Exchange and Exchange Online Protection** is displayed by default and its check box is also selected by default.

+    To see the other two services, select
+    **Advanced Options**.
 Note that under **Advanced Options**, neither the **Skype for Business** nor the **Intune and Mobile Device Management for Microsoft 365** check boxes are selected.

-    This is sufficient for Adatum; you should NOT select either of these two check boxes.
-Only the **Exchange and Exchange Online Protection** check box should be selected.
+    **Important:** Only the **Exchange and Exchange Online Protection** check box should be selected; this is sufficient for Adatum.

+    **Do NOT select either of these other two check boxes.** We had you select **Advanced Options** just to see where you would select these other two services in the event you would need to do so in your real-world deployment.

-    Under the **Exchange and Exchange Online Protection** service, the description indicates that 3 DNS records are needed for it to work properly: a Mail Exchanger (MX) record, an Alias (CNAME) record, and an additional Text (TXT) record.
+27. Under the **Exchange and Exchange Online Protection** service, the description indicates that 3 DNS records are needed for it to work properly: a Mail Exchanger (MX) record, an Alias (CNAME) record, and an additional Text (TXT) record.
 You must now switch back and forth between this **Add DNS